A word from the Chair

 First meeting of the Follow-up Committee

 The Macolin Committee met for the first time on 24 and 25 November 2020.
-The delegates from the seven states parties (Italy, Greece, Norway, Portugal, the Republic of Moldova, Switzerland and Ukraine) adopted the Committee’s Rules of Procedure and had a first exchange of views on working methods, cooperation with key stakeholders and approaches to monitoring.
+Delegates from the seven states parties (Italy, Greece, Norway, Portugal, the Republic of Moldova, Switzerland and Ukraine) adopted the Committee’s Rules of Procedure and held a first exchange of views on working methods, cooperation with key stakeholders and approaches to monitoring.
 The list of decisions includes the granting of observer status to the International Olympic Committee, INTERPOL and GLMS (Global Lotteries Monitoring System).
 The Committee also agreed on the importance of integrating the Network of National Platforms (Group of Copenhagen).
 In its work as an advisory group and decided to discuss a possible mandate at its next meeting.

 Second meeting of the Follow-up Committee

 The Follow-up Committee of the Macolin Convention held its second meeting online on 23 and 24 June 2021.
 Delegates from the seven State Parties (Greece, Italy, Norway, Portugal, the Republic of Moldova, Switzerland and Ukraine) granted UEFA and FIFA the status of Observer to the Committee and welcomed the Enlarged Partial Agreement on Sports (EPAS) amongst the Council of Europe bodies invited to participate in its future meetings.